Skip to Main Content

 The list below are the pros and cons of recommended storage options for your data:

-Note: If you suspect any incident of unauthorized access to and acquisition of your research data contact NCA&T's IT Security and Audit Department or follow university outlined Data Security Breach Procedures.
+Note: If you suspect any incident of unauthorized access to and acquisition of your research data contact Information Technology Services or follow university outlined Data Security Breach Procedures.